nohorjo/Whatsapp-cli/README.md

 # Whatsapp-cli
 Use whatsapp from command line

-Usage requires a PNG viewer to be installed on the system (to view the QR code).
+This application runs a headless chrome in order to simulate [WhatsApp Web](https://web.whatsapp.com)

 ## Installing
 ```bash